 The superannuation system is not operationally efficient due to a lack of strong price-based competition.
 As a result, the benefits of scale are not being fully realised.
 Although it is too early to assess the effectiveness of the Stronger Super reforms, the Inquiry has some reservations about whether MySuper will be effective in driving greater competition in the default superannuation market.

 The FSI implicitly attributed the lack of strong price-based competition and the operational efficiency of the whole superannuation system to the default funds.
 Otherwise, why was this reason given for singling out default funds for attention?
-In fact, default funds are one of the best performing segment (see below), but their assets represent less one quarter of the whole superannuation system.
+In fact, default funds are one of the best performing segment (see below), but their assets represent less than one quarter of the whole superannuation system.

 In neglecting to address competition and efficiency on the other three quarters of the superannuation system and focusing only on default funds, the FSI seems to be running out of useful reform ideas, thus “jumping the shark”.
 We suggest that